 - the faculty member’s College or School dean;

-- the provost (or designee);
+- the provost and vice president of academic affairs (or designee);

 - the vice president and dean for student development (or designee); and